-Winner: The British 1st Cavalry Brigade.
+Winner of the Battle of Néry: The British 1st Cavalry Brigade.

-Following the battle of Guise on 29th August 1914, after which the French 5th Army of General Lanrezac pulled back towards the south east, the German High Command considered the French to have been defeated at the western end of the line and the BEF to be in a state of rout and no longer to be a viable fighting entity.
+Following the battle of Guise on 29th August 1914, after which the French Fifth Army of General Lanrezac pulled back towards the south east, the German High Command considered the French to have been defeated at the western end of the line and the BEF to be in a state of rout and no longer to be a viable fighting entity.

 This change of direction by von Kluck would, in due course, give General Joffre his opportunity to launch the French 6th Army, under General Manoury, with the Paris garrison, under General Gallieni, from the west against von Kluck’s open right flank.

-In the meantime the BEF and the French armies continued to retreat towards the Marne River.
+In the meantime, the BEF and the French armies continued to retreat towards the Marne River.